 Required Notice To End a Month-to-Month Rental in California

-California lets both a landlord terminate a month-to-month lease with at least 60 days of advance notice, and tenants may terminate with at least 30 days of advance notice.
-In general, any reason that isn’t landlord retaliation is a legal and valid grounds for ending a month-to-month lease.
+California lets a landlord end a month-to-month lease with at least 60 days of advance notice.
+Tenants may terminate with at least 30 days of advance notice.
+In general, it’s valid to end a month-to-month lease for any reason that isn’t landlord retaliation.

 California requires written notice to end a month-to-month lease.